Whether you are an established satellite operator or you just joined the space game and plan to launch your first CubeSat ...

 Blink can be plugged in seamlessly behind existing mainstream demodulators, reducing costs and improving overall flexibility and acquisition analytics, and providing rich reporting.

-Verified drop-in compatible devices include Antwerp Space Omnisat and Zodiac Cortex XXL HDR, among others.
+Verified drop-in compatible devices include Celestia Antwerp Omnisat and Safran Cortex XXL HDR, among others.

 Interactive processing of stream samples - Blink as a "swiss knife" toolset